Scalable Multi-Agent Reinforcement Learning for Warehouse Logistics with Robotic and Human Co-Workers: INTRODUCTION

-Simulation experts at Dematic\footnote{Dematic is a multinational company specialising in materials handling systems and logistics automation.} have practical experience in developing various order-picking strategies in the \textit{picker-to-pick} paradigm through heuristic methods.
-They find that their application and optimisation for innately variable warehouse configurations and optimisation targets require significant engineering effort.
+Established industry methods for order-picking using heuristic approaches require significant engineering efforts to optimise for innately variable warehouse configurations \cite{azadeh2023zoning}.
 Ideally, the derivation of optimal methods for worker control should be an automatic process.
-Reinforcement learning (RL) offers this capability, having achieved notable successes in a number of complex real-world domains \citep{bellemare2020autonomous, degrave2022magnetic}.
-Order-picking by its very nature is a multi-agent problem, thus we leverage multi-agent RL (MARL) which extends RL to multi-agent systems \citep{papoudakis2019dealing}.
-An important benefit of MARL is its flexibility to operate with diverse warehouse and worker specifications as well as optimisation objectives (e.g. order throughput, battery usage, travel distance, traffic and congestion, pallet stability, labour cost), where existing heuristic approaches would require significant engineering effort to fit different specifications.
+Reinforcement learning (RL) offers this capability, having achieved notable successes in a number of complex real-world domains \cite{xabi2024lyftdrivermatching, li2021huaweidynamicpickupdelivery}.
+Order-picking by its very nature is a multi-agent problem as it requires cooperation between multiple AGVs, robots and human pickers, thus we leverage MARL which extends RL to multi-agent systems \cite{marl-book}.
+An important benefit of MARL is its flexibility to operate with diverse warehouse and worker specifications, where existing heuristic approaches require significant engineering effort and tuning to fit different specifications and stay resilient to changing factors such as demand and supply, labour conditions and order profiles.

-This paper details the current status of the R\&D effort initiated by Dematic and the University of Edinburgh towards a general-purpose and scalable MARL solution for the order-picking problem.
-We developed a high-performance simulator which is capable of representing real-world customer operations and is optimised for efficient RL training and testing.
-We further developed a MARL approach, Hierarchical Shared Network Actor-Critic (HSNAC), which improves sample efficiency over Shared Network Actor-Critic \citep{christianos2020shared} through enabling decomposition of the large action space via a multi-layer hierarchy.
-HSNAC outperforms a well-established industry heuristic, achieving a $23.2$\% improvement in order-lines per hour while being generally applicable to different warehouse specifications.
-We outline a path towards the deployment of our solution, identifying a number of limitations and promising methodologies to further improve the performance and realism of our solution, and consideration for its integration into a comprehensive machine learning pipeline.